sebajara/covid19/README.md

 ## USA States

-Data taken from [covidtracking](https://covidtracking.com/), mostly because it included the number of tests performed on each state.
-Quality varies, see website for details.

-Here is an animation showing the raw data.
+Here is an animation showing the evolution of covid19 in the USA (by state).
 ![Animation of US data by state from covidtracking.
 Last update: 2020-04-07](figures/covidtracking_states_eda1_zoom.gif) Each point represents a state, the circle sizes are by the [estimated population in